 The Supreme Court’s Decision in Vance v.
 Ball State University Weakened Worker Protections from Harassment

 The Supreme Court’s decision in Vance v.
-Ball State University weakened workplace protections for supervisor harassment by narrowing the definition of supervisor to those with the power to hire and fire or take other tangible employment actions against the victim.
-This means that when employees with the authority to direct daily work activities—but not the authority to hire, fire, and take other tangible employment actions—harass their subordinates, their employers are no longer vicariously liable for that harassment.
+Ball State University weakened workplace protections for supervisor harassment by narrowing the definition of supervisor to those with the power to hire and fire or take other tangible employment actions against the victim.13 This means that when employees with the authority to direct daily work activities—but not the authority to hire, fire, and take other tangible employment actions—harass their subordinates, their employers are no longer vicariously liable for that harassment.

 Lower-level supervisors without the power to take tangible employment actions will now be treated as coworkers to whom the tougher negligence standard applies.

 This decision is grossly out of touch with the realities of the workplace.
-As Justice Ginsburg explained in her dissent in Vance, the narrow definition of supervisor adopted by the majority “ignores the conditions under which members of the workforce labor, and disserves the objectives of Title VII to prevent discrimination from infecting the Nation’s workplaces.”
+As Justice Ginsburg explained in her dissent in Vance, the narrow definition of supervisor adopted by the majority “ignores the conditions under which members of the workforce labor, and disserves the objectives of Title VII to prevent discrimination from infecting the Nation’s workplaces.”14

 Supervisors with the authority to direct daily work activities wield a significant amount of power over their subordinates.
-For example, these lower-level supervisors can “saddle an employee with an excessive workload or with placement on a shift spanning hours disruptive of her family life.”
-Strong protections are necessary to prevent lower-level supervisors from exploiting their power by harassing their subordinates.
+For example, these lower-level supervisors can “saddle an employee with an excessive workload or with placement on a shift spanning hours disruptive of her family life.”15 Strong protections are necessary to prevent lower-level supervisors from exploiting their power by harassing their subordinates.